Meet Our Board Members

 Mark lives in Denver and lives with his two children, Andrea (18) and Michaela (16).
 He is also a member of the Board of Directors of the Denver based Center for Legal Inclusiveness.
 Mark is a private pilot and avid skier, and lives part-time in British Columbia, Canada.

-Brand Development Director
+Treasurer and Brand Development Director

 Paula Black is a legal business development and branding expert, author, consultant and coach.
 She has advised individual lawyers and law firms around the globe on everything from powerful and innovative design to marketing and business development strategy and implementation.

 She is the award-winning author of “The Little Black Book on Law Firm Branding & Positioning,” “The Little Black Book on Law Firm Marketing and Business Development,” and the Amazon-bestselling “The Little Black Book: A Lawyer’s Guide To Creating A Marketing Habit in 21 Days.”
 She is also the force behind In Black & White (inblackandwhiteblog.com), a blog dedicated to clear, straightforward advice and open discussion of legal business development issues.

 Paula has helped firms of all sizes—from one attorney to one thousand—to separate themselves from their competitors and achieve the growth they desire through powerful branding, sound consulting, as well as strategic marketing and business development planning.
 Those experiences, coupled with her invaluable marketing knowledge across a wide range of industries, allow Paula to deliver strong business development solutions.

 Paula is a frequent speaker on law firm topics including branding and business development.
 She has delivered seminars and speeches for The Managing Partner Forum, TAGLaw, Bar Associations and the Spanish Trade Commission, among others.